 The Cultural Disconnect of “Contemporary Art” - How Did We Get Here?
+(Online Class)

 Many would argue that the visual arts have lost an integral sense of a definitive social function or cultural role within society.
 This class will seek to analyse this via an historical trajectory from the early-modern period until the present.
 Drawing upon a range of disciplines including art criticism, aesthetics, philosophy and a direct analysis of visual culture, we will aim to look critically at the current state of the arts through the broader lens of history.

 - Leon Battista Alberti, On Painting, ed., Martin Kemp (Penguin, 1991).

 - Charles Batteaux, The Fine Arts Reduced to a Single Principle, trans., James O. Young (Oxford University Press, 2015).